jberkenbilt/qfs/README.md

     * initial push
     * second push (no changes)
     * pull (no changes)
+    * XXX HERE -- decide on what all the files will be
     * create site2 with no filter defined
     * pull
     * create filter locally with some things not in site1's filter